mtfuller/rare_event_detection/README.md

  - [ ] Implement the algorithm/model chosen
  - [ ] Prepare the dataset
  - [ ] Perform training/testing on model
- - [ ] Hyperparameterize/optimize the model
+ - [ ] Hyper-parameterize/optimize the model
  - [ ] Final evaluation and analysis of the model

 ## Installation and Setup
-Our project is written mostly in Python, taking advantage of several data science and machine learning libraries such as Numpy, Pandas, Tensorflow, etc. Included in the repo is a conda environment file called `environment.yml`.
+Our project is written mostly in Python, taking advantage of several data science and machine learning libraries such as Numpy, Pandas, Tensorflow, etc.

+### Install dependencies using Anaconda
+Included in the repo is a conda environment file called `environment.yml`.
 This can be used to install all dependencies for the project. **TODO: Place detailed installation guide to setup project.**

+### Download the C3D Pre-trained Model
+In order to run the application, you will need to download the pre-trained C3D model (~300 MB) and place it in the `/pretrained_models` folder.
+The pre-trained model is hosted [here](https://www.dropbox.com/s/u5fxqzks2pkaolx/c3d_ucf101_finetune_whole_iter_20000_TF.model?dl=0).

 ## Using the Application
 **TODO: Include a detailed description on how to use the system.**

+## Testing the Application
+This project uses the `unittest` module included in Python's core library.
+All tests are stored in the `/test` directory.
+Each test class **must** have `_test` appended to the end of the `.py` file (i.e. `mytestclass.py` doesn't work, while `mytestclass_test.py` does).
+To run the tests you can run the command `python -m unittest discover -v -s test -p *_test.py` in the working directory.